pavloskaralis/SBA/README.md

 Live Link: https://sba-spell-checker.herokuapp.com/

 Purpose:
-The S.B.A.
-Spell Checker is created to serve as a phonetically oriented spell-checking API, which can be later morphed into a typo frequency spell checker as user input grows.
+The SBA Spell Checker is created to serve as a phonetically oriented spell-checking API, which can be later morphed into a typo frequency spell checker as user input grows.
 In respect to the client, it is modeled after other online spell checkers, rather than the auto-correct implemented in document writing programs.

 Technologies: Angular, Spring Boot, MySQL, Regex, SCSS